-With fall in full swing, it's getting to be kale-eating season, but that doesn't mean you're doomed to plates of over-cooked bitter greens.
-Try this bright, fresh, and lemony raw kale salad and you may just be wishing it was kale season all the time.
+Enjoying kale doesn't mean you're doomed to plates of over-cooked bitter greens.
+Try this bright, fresh, and lemony salad, and you may just be craving kale all the time.
 The acid in the lemon juice "cooks" the kale, leaving it tender, while the chile flakes, pecorino cheese, and garlicky olive oil are there to make you (and your guests!) go back for seconds.
 Recipe adapted slightly from In The Kitchen With a Good Appetite.

-- 20 large leaves of tuscan kale (aka cavolo nero, or the flat-leafed kind)
+- 20 large leaves tuscan kale (a.k.a. cavolo nero, the flat-leafed kind), ribs removed, sliced

 - 1/4 cup olive oil

-- In a mortar and pestle (or food processor), blend the garlic and olive oil until the garlic is fully smashed.
-Add the lemon juice, cheese, and chile flakes, and season to taste with salt if needed.
+- In a mortar and pestle (or food processor), combine garlic and olive oil until garlic is fully smashed.
+Add lemon juice, cheese, and chile flakes, and season to taste with salt if needed.

 - Pour dressing over kale and toss to fully coat leaves.
 Top each serving of salad with breadcrumbs and more cheese.
-Serve within an hour after dressing it to avoid wilting leaves!
+Serve within an hour after dressing it to avoid wilting leaves.